Takasugi Shinsaku: Early life

 Takasugi Shinsaku was born in the castle town Hagi, the capital of the Chōshū Domain (present-day Yamaguchi Prefecture) as the first son of Takasugi Kochūta, a middle-ranked samurai of the domain and his mother Michi (道).
-He would have three younger sisters by the name of Tomo (智), Sachi (幸) and Mei (明).
-He had smallpox at the age of ten, but fortunately he had recovered from it.
+He had three younger sisters by the name of Tomo (智), Sachi (幸) and Mei (明).
+He had smallpox at the age of ten, but recovered from it.

 Takasugi joined the Shōka Sonjuku, the famous private school of Yoshida Shōin.
 Takasugi devoted himself to the modernization of Chōshū's military, and became a favorite student of Yoshida.
 In 1858, he entered the Shōheikō (a military school under direct control of the shōgun at Edo).
 When his teacher was arrested during the Ansei Purge in 1859, Takasugi visited him in jail.
 Shōin was later executed on 21 November 1859.
 In December 1859 he returned home by the clan's command.